djbr1/Morserino-32_LSP/README.md

 This is a **fork** of Morserino-32 multi-functional Morse code machine, based on ESP32.

 ### Built-in capacitive touch sensors are replaced with load sensor (weight sensor) using CS1237 ADC. ###
-Load Sensor paddles have better reliability compared to capacitive touch paddle, they behave like noiseless mechanical paddle, mot requiring touching of particular spot.
+Load Sensor paddles have better reliability compared to capacitive touch paddle, they behave like noiseless mechanical paddle, no need to always touch a particular spot on the sensor.
 Finger does not need to be removed, it is sufficient to decrease pressure as load sensor has inherent spring action.

-Hardware:
+Hardware modifications:
 - ESP32 free pin 13 configured as CLK for ADC sensors, one wire soldered
 - Pins 2 and 12 formerly used for capacitive touch paddle configured as DATA for two ADC
 - GND and 3.3VEXT taken from JMP1 free holes.